ooni/probe-cli/internal/tutorial/measurex/chapter06/README.md

 # Chapter VI: Getting a webpage from an HTTP/HTTPS/HTTP3 endpoint.

-This chapter describes measuring getting a webpage from an HTTPS endpoint.
-We have seen how to TCP connect, we have seen how to TLS handshake, now it's time to see how we can combine these operations with fetching a webpage from a given TCP endpoint speaking HTTP and TLS.
-(As well as to provide you with information on how to otherwise fetch from HTTP and HTTP/3 endpoints.)
+This chapter describes measuring the retrieval of a webpage from an HTTPS endpoint.
+We have seen how to TCP connect, we have seen how to TLS handshake, now it's time to see how we can combine these operations with that of fetching a webpage from a given TCP endpoint speaking HTTP and TLS.
+(As well as providing you with information on how to otherwise fetch from HTTP and HTTP/3 endpoints.)

-The program we're going to write, `main.go`, will show a high-level operation to perform this measurement in a single API call.
+The program we're going to write, `main.go`, will use a high-level operation to perform this measurement in a single API call.
 The code implementing this API call will combine the operations we have seen in previous chapter